modernweb-dev/rocket/docs/guides/first-pages/adding-pages.md

 _**Within**_ any page, you can still add links to your navigation!

-Note that md text prefixed with one or two # signs also becomes and anchor in the page and a link in the sidebar navigation when the page is open.
+Note that Markdown text prefixed with one or two # signs also becomes an anchor in the page and a link in the sidebar navigation when the page is open.

 ```md
 ## Headings as Anchor and Menu Items